 Flying with a baby seems to be one of the biggest mental barriers keeping families from traveling.
 Our baby’s first flight at six weeks wasn’t optional as we were moving from Los Angeles, to Cambridge, England.
 But, we realized that it was completely doable, and with so many places we wanted to go, there was no reason to hold back because we had a baby.

 We recently tallied it up, and over the last 15 months, our son has gone on 33 flights to 14 countries and 4 U.S. states.
 Not every flight is completely tear free, but we’ve made it through without any major meltdowns or one of us swearing off flying with an infant ever again.
 Generally, our best advice is to travel early, travel often, be prepared, and don’t stress!
-Sometimes it’s the little things that can make the biggest difference, and these are our eight best tips that have helped us have a smoother flying experience.
+These are our eight best tips for flying with a baby.

 1 Use a baby wrap or carrier